Scarygami/mirror-api/README.md

 ### Testing

-At the moment the only functionality of the web app hosted at `https://yourapp.appspot.com/` is to send text and image cards to the Glass emulator available at `https://yourapp.appspot.com/glass/` but I'm planning to add more functionality to it.
-Using the login on the web app also sets up the necessary contacts and subscriptions for the demo services and stores credentials for offline access of the services.
+To register contacts and subscriptions you will first have to sign in at the web app hosted at `https://yourapp.appspot.com/test/`.
+The functionality of this app is very limited so far but will be improved.

+(Plan is to have your real web app hosted at `https://yourapp.appspot.com/` using the same UI as the test UI, but with the difference that the real web app will use calls directly to the Mirror API while the test web app uses the self-hosted Mirror API clone.)

-You can also use the API Explorer at `https://yourapp.appspot.com/_ah/api/explorer` to directly send requests to the API.
+You can then use the API Explorer at `https://yourapp.appspot.com/_ah/api/explorer` to directly send requests to the API.
 You will have to turn on OAuth (in the upper right corner of the Explorer) with the `https://www.googleapis.com/auth/userinfo.email` scope.

-You can already use the Explorer to register ShareEntities and Subscriptions.
+You can then see the result at the Glass emulator available at `https://yourapp.appspot.com/glass/`.
 The Glass emulator will display actions and shares correctly and send them to the Mirror API Server which forwards the information to the relevant subscriptions.

 ### Deviations from the actual Mirror API